 SAT and ACT Reading Tip: Whenever a question gives you a set of line numbers to refer to, always start a few lines above and read to a few lines below to establish context.

-One of the most common errors that test-takers make on both the SAT Critical and ACT Reading Comprehension is to read only the lines referred to in the questions.
-After all, why would you be asked to read those particular lines of the answer wasn’t actually there?
+One of the most common errors that test-takers make on both the SAT and ACT Reading is to read only the lines referred to in the questions.
+After all, if the question refers you to line 15, then shouldn’t the answer be in line 15?

 Remember: a lot of the time you’re being asked to identify the role a particular set of lines plays within a larger argument, and frequently that role isn’t apparent from reading the lines themselves.
 It’s apparent from what comes before…occasionally after.